brooks-anderson/Identifying-Blue-Tarps/README.md

 In the aftermath of the 2010 Haiti earthquake, rescue workers needed a way to find displaced people from aerial photographs.
 Researchers from Rochester Institute of Technology developed a statiscal model which took pixel RGB values as input and returned probabilites that a given pixel represented a blue tarp, indicating a temporary shelter.
 The original study can be found here:
 https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.388.2622&rep=rep1&type=pdf

-I expand upon this study by comparing eight model types: *k-Nearest Neighbors, Linear Discriminant Analysis, Quadratic Discriminant Analysis, Logistic Regression, Random Forest, Support Vector Machine (polynomial kernel), Support Vector Machine (RBF kernel), Mahalanobis Classifier.*
+I expand upon this study by comparing eight classification algorithms: *k-Nearest Neighbors, Linear Discriminant Analysis, Quadratic Discriminant Analysis, Logistic Regression, Random Forest, Support Vector Machine (polynomial kernel), Support Vector Machine (RBF kernel), Mahalanobis Classifier.*

 I also develop a framework for visualizing binary classifier decision boundaries in two dimensions.